Bootstrapping quantum process tomography via a perturbative ansatz: Simulation Tests of the Ansatz

 or single-qubit decay and pure dephasing implemented by their standard Kraus operator representations \cite{Nielsen00}.

 In standard PAPA reconstruction, pairwise two-qubit QPT is used to characterize the reduced two-qubit process, and obtain $\sigma_{\mathcal{S}}$ for each qubit pair.
-With PAPA+GST this is circumvented by using a GST characterized gate-set for each qubit pair to calculate $\sigma_{\mathcal{S}}$, provided the ideal reduced two-qubit process can be built from gates in the ideal gate-set.
-For the example three-qubit ideal gates chosen, the required two-qubit gates are contained in the ideal gate-set ${\rm CNOT}+\{\hat{\mathbb{I}},\hat{X},\hat{Y},\hat{Z}\}^{\otimes 2}$.
-We follow the PAPA+GST approach for our numerical tests, simulating the implementation of this gate-set on all qubit pairs, including the error process, and use results of these simulations as our GST reconstructed two-qubit gate-sets.
-We then use the characterized two-qubit gate-sets to calculate $\sigma_{\mathcal{S}}$ for each qubit pair.
-We outline our approach in explicit detail in Appendix \ref{app:PAPAGST}.
+With PAPA+GST this is circumvented by using a GST characterized gate set for each qubit pair to calculate $\sigma_{\mathcal{S}}$, provided the ideal reduced two-qubit process can be built from gates in the ideal gate set.
+For the example three-qubit ideal gates chosen, the required two-qubit gates are contained in the ideal gate set ${\rm CNOT}+\{\hat{\mathbb{I}},\hat{X},\hat{Y},\hat{Z}\}^{\otimes 2}$.
+We follow the PAPA+GST approach for our numerical tests, simulating the implementation of this gate set on all qubit pairs, including the error process, and use results of these simulations as our GST reconstructed two-qubit gate sets.
+We then use the characterized two-qubit gate sets to calculate $\sigma_{\mathcal{S}}$ for each qubit pair.
+Explicit details of our approach are outlined in Appendix \ref{app:PAPAGST}.

 We compare the PAPA+GST reconstruction for a noisy gate to the actual simulated noisy gate by calculating the trace distance between the Choi state of the PAPA-reconstructed three-qubit process, $\rho_\qp$, and that for the actual process, $\rho^{\rm act}_\qp$